Search Results for

 • This field is optional.

-• This field is used to input the alias for the selected attribute field.
+• This field is used to enter the alias for the selected attribute field.

-• In the exported file, the Alias is used as header of the attribute field.
-If Alias is not specified, the attribute field name will be used instead.
+• In the exported file, the Alias is used as the header of the attribute field.
+If the Alias is not specified, the attribute field name is used instead.

 • Transform rule